-In 2017, Small Town Girls hit the music scene with a storm, winning the Ice, Snow and 30 Below #kickitwithkissel contest at the ages of 12 and 14.
+In 2017, Small Town Girls initially hit the music scene as a trio (Van Maele sisters Haley, Hannah and Cassie), winning the Ice, Snow and 30 Below #kickitwithkissel contest at the ages of 12 and 14.
 They opened for Brett Kissel in Barrie, January 2017, where he commented that it was like watching "the Dixie Chicks for the first time on stage".
 They amazed the audience, making this the beginning of their musical journey.
 For 3 young girls, this was like a dream.
 Their hard work and dedication had paid off.
 For the next year, they continued to blossom, travelling province wide to perform at fairs and festivals.
 Their set list grew from 20 to 30 to 60 songs.
 They began songwriting with Jason Hamor from Nebraska and Doug Folkins from British Columbia.
 Songs like “Small Town Girls” and “Six String” were added to their set, showcasing their ability to write and harmonize their own music.

-In 2018, they won their 2nd #kickitwithkissel contest, earning them a spot on the “We Were that Song” tour in North Bay, Ontario.
+In 2018, the band added drummer Jillian Van Daalen, and promptly won their second #kickitwithkissel contest, earning them a spot on the “We Were that Song” tour in North Bay, Ontario.
 This time they played an original song "Right As Rain" wowing the audience with their harmonies and playing abilities.
 This gained them recognition from the Country Music Association of Ontario, who named them Artist of the Month for January 2018.
 Small Town Girls went on to win the Country Wild Music Festival “Emerging Artist Contest” as well as the Boot Hill Jamboree “Rising Star Contest” winning them a set at Boot Hill Jamboree, performing ahead of Johnson Crook, Nice Horse and Aaron Goodvin.
-The year ended on a high as the girls won the “Norfolk Has Talent” contest and walked away with $5000 in winnings.
+The year ended on a high as the Girls won the “Norfolk Has Talent” contest and walked away with $5000 in winnings.

-In 2019, Small Town Girls placed in the top 6 of the “Next Country Music Star Contest” and gained new fans and followers on Social Media.
-One of the highlights of 2019 was opening for Cold Creek County in June, as well as having their own set at Country Wild Music Festival in July.
-Small Town Girls have entertained numerous fans throughout the summer months at a variety of festivals, shows and special events.
+By early 2019, Small Town Girls rounded out their sound by adding bassist Delaney Blake.
+They placed in the top six of the “Next Country Music Star Contest” and gained new fans and followers on Social Media.
+A full schedule of summer/fall events and festivals followed as the Girls continued to develop their sound and strengthen their live act.
+One of the highlights of 2019 was opening for Cold Creek County in June, as well as having their own set at Country Wild Music Festival while further honing their craft by writing and developing new material.

 Hannah, Haley's identical twin sister, who was also 11 at the time, initially joined in on background vocals, and picking her mandolin to many classic country tunes.
 She has a natural ear for music, and loves the stage.
 She excels on her mandolin and has recently taken up the bass.
 Hannah originally started her music lessons with well known Bluegrass duo The Schotts, on the piano.
 Her love of being in the spotlight shines through on stage, with her engaging smile, picking and harmonies.

-Jillian joined the band in early 2018 as the drummer, and at 15 she is no stranger to the spotlight, competing in the contest "Hit Like a Girl".
+Jillian joined the band in early 2018 as the drummer, and at 16 she is no stranger to the spotlight, competing in the contest "Hit Like a Girl".
 As a result, she was recruited and cast in a commercial.
-If that wasn't enough she was recently interviewed on CBC radio alongside Sheila E. She has learned drums from some of the best drummers in the industry, using 180 Drums as her platform.
+If that wasn't enough she was also interviewed on CBC Radio alongside Sheila E. She has learned drums from some of the best drummers in the industry, using 180 Drums as her platform.
 Her love and passion for playing shines through.
-Her musical ability isn't limited to the drums, she plays the piano, the bass guitar and sings.
+Her musical ability isn't limited to the drums, as she also plays the piano, violin, ukulele, banjo, bass guitar and sings.
 Her love of music doesn’t stop at simply playing.
 She has also had the opportunity to sit with an established artist to help her sharpen her writing skills.
 She is a well-rounded musician whose versatility makes her a perfect fit for Small Town Girls.

 Photos courtesy of Kevin Vyse at Stage Pass Media.